airbus-seclab/c-compiler-security/clang_compilation.md

 * `-Wpointer-arith`: various warnings related to pointer arithmetic.
 * `-Widiomatic-parentheses`: using the result of an assignment as a condition without parentheses.
 * `-Wunreachable-code-aggressive`: warn about unreachable code.
+* `-Wthread-safety` and `-Wthread-safety-beta`: warn about potential threading/race condition issues.

 *Note*: You can disable warnings for system includes by using the `-isystem` option to specify the paths which will be used for "system" includes (`#include <file.h>`).